xwhiz/chatbot/README.md

 ```

 fastapi run, runs the backend server on `http://0.0.0.0:8000`, so make sure to set the `NEXT_PUBLIC_API_URL` in the frontend to this URL.

+## Resolving bugs

+1. Note: if you are running the system after changes, please make sure to empty the database (development).